-In May, Arc Value Village stores will launch new shops within its five stores called "DIY community" to get rid of broken china, beads, buttons, picture frames and candles.
-"Crafters find thrifty supplies and shoppers realize that they can often buy used items for DIY projects," said Laurel Hansen, director of the Value Village stores.
+In May, Arc Value Village stores will launch new shops within its five stores called “DIY community” to get rid of broken china, beads, buttons, picture frames, and candles.
+“Crafters find thrifty supplies and shoppers realize that they can often buy used items for DIY projects,” said Laurel Hansen, director of the Value Village stores.

 Stained and worn clothing, bedsheets and curtains that once joined the waste stream are now taken out and used to make rags, automotive insulation and carpet padding.

-Vendors pay from 9 to 24 cents per pound for 1,000-pound bales of clothing, some of which is sold to Mexico or Africa.
+Vendors pay from 9 to 24 cents per pound for 1,000-pound bales of clothing, some of which are sold to Mexico or Africa.
 Goodwill Minnesota last year amassed more than 15 million pounds of textiles that went to salvage or recycling.

 Thrift store charities are still only collecting scraps from a much larger pile.
 Currently, about 85 percent of used textiles are going into landfills, according to Greg Nelson, division manager of the for-profit USAgain, which has 1,700 collection bins throughout Minnesota.
 They’re collecting about a million pounds per month, about half of which is sent to thrift stores in other countries.